 The End of Average

 President and Co-Founder, Center for Individual Opportunity

 Are you above average?
 Is your child an A student?
 Every day we are measured against the “average person,” judged according to how closely we resemble the average — or how far we exceed it.
 And we rarely stop to question whether average-based yardsticks even reveal anything meaningful about our abilities.
-During this address, Harvard scientist and The End of Average author Todd Rose will offer a powerful alternative to the average and discuss its implications for a 21st century education system.
+Harvard scientist and The End of Average author Todd Rose will offer a powerful alternative to the average and discuss its implications for a 21st-century education system.
 Learn how shifting the focus of education from the average to the individual could help us maximize the potential of every student and provide an environment for achieving success in a diverse and changing world.

 Saturday, February 17

 Join Salman “Sal” Khan as he tells the inspiring story of how he founded the not-for-profit Khan Academy and how the organization is educating millions of people worldwide.
 Khan will also share his thoughts on what education reimagined could look like and how his dream of “providing a free, world-class education for anyone, anywhere” could become a reality.